 To exfoliate your skin using a clay mask, you can buy a clay at a health food store (like kaolin clay, french green clay, bentonite clay, rhassoul clay, etc.) and mix it with water or honey.
 Or, you can buy a facial mask that uses clay as its base.

-Favourite clay masks for blackheads:
+Favorite clay masks for blackheads:

 LIVING LIBATIONS Royal Rose Honey Mask An all-in-one clarifying mask and exfoliating scrub.
 Made with clay, honey, rose petals, and pearl powder it resurfaces the skin as it draws out impurities.
 Skin is left silky smooth, bright and perfected.